Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 We can analyze and validate those queries at build time and provide users with helpful feedback.

-We can give them an estimate of how long it will take for their data to download at run time, provide autocomplete suggestions for their IDE - and even generate code for them.
+We can give them an estimate of how long it will take for their data to download at runtime, provide autocomplete suggestions for their IDE - and even generate code for them.

 By specifying all the pieces of data they need we get useful insights into how our API is used.